vstevensf/medicare_hos/README.md

     git clone https://github.com/yourusername/yourproject.git
     ```

 2. Open the R project in RStudio or another IDE, and install required dependencies.
-You can install all packages listed in `DESCRIPTION` or `requirements.R`:
+You can install all packages listed in `DESCRIPTION` or `requirements.R`: TODO edit this

     ```r
     install.packages(c("ggplot2", "dplyr", "tidyverse"))  # Add relevant package names
     ```

-## Usage
+## Usage TODO

 Provide instructions for using your project.
 Include sample code and examples if possible.